The Township of South Algonquin Public Library

 - Choose the Access link for your branch below

-- Then enter your pin: last 4 digits of library patron barcode
+- Then enter your pin: last 4 digits of your library patron barcode

 - Search and either select Reserve or you can add items to book bin, then email the book bin to your library branch.